 System technology specialists SMA America, donated the Sunny Tripower CORE1 inverter.
 Based in Germany but also operational in the United States, SMA has been distributing top of the line PV inverters and innovating in intelligent energy management for 30 years.

 Pro Circuit Electrical Contracting installed the array, donating all of the electrical and general labor.
 The team in Flemington, N.J. are leading contractors, specializing in commercial and industrial solar electrical work.

 “I am amazed at all the collaboration among the many companies that committed to the project…I want to thank all of the donors, and the individuals who made this possible,” said Evan Kuster.
 “It has been a positive light for us all to help our neighbors while chipping away at the impacts of climate change.”

 Donations to the Flemington Area Food Pantry are greatly appreciated; please visit the donation page at https://flemingtonfoodpantry.org/donate— and thank you!

 About OMCO Solar

 OMCO Solar is America’s premier one-source, OEM manufacturer of solar tracker and mounting solutions for the community and utility-scale markets.
 The company’s expertise in fixed tilt and single axis tracker systems stems from decades of steel manufacturing, beginning in 1955 when OMCO Holdings, its parent company, was founded.
 To date, OMCO Solar has delivered over 8GW of factory-direct, high-quality solar mounting structures worldwide.
-With a manufacturing footprint spanning coast-to-coast, the company delivers their American-made solar solutions built from 100% US steel to developers nationwide.
+With a manufacturing footprint spanning coast-to-coast, the company delivers their solar solutions to developers nationwide.
 For more information, please visit OMCO Solar at www.omcosolar.com.